What is a Raffle?

 What is an incidental lottery?

 An incidental lottery is a lottery/raffle that you are holding at an event, such as a fair or fete.
-You do not need a licence or any requirement to register at an authority/council, however, you must still adhere to the rules set by the Gambling Commision.
+You do not need a licence or any requirement to register at an authority/council, however, you must still adhere to the rules set by the Gambling Commission.

 - Money must be raised for non commercial gain.